wolfd/Mobile-Proto-16/README.md

 Welcome to Olin Mobile Proto, where we teach how to make Android apps.

-Our slack channel is X
+Our slack channel is #mobileproto
 Our website is X
 Do X